Roger-luo/Expronicon.jl/docs/page/intro/adts/defining.md

 end
 ```

-## Variants with annoymous fields
+## Variants with anonymous fields

-It is sometimes useful to define a variant with annoymous fields.
+It is sometimes useful to define a variant with anonymous fields.
-So you can save a few minites for figuring out a good name for the fields.
+So you can save a few minutes for figuring out a good name for the fields.
-To declare a variant with annoymous fields, you can use the following syntax:
+To declare a variant with anonymous fields, you can use the following syntax:

 ```julia
 @adt Message begin